Quantum vs. semiclassical description of in-QGP quarkonia in the quantum Brownian regime: Global picture of the evolution

 \section{Global picture of the $c\bar{c}$ evolution}

 We start with an overall qualitative comparison of the Wigner transforms (\ref{eq:Wignerdef}) of the reduced density matrix of the ${c\bar{c}}$ pair, which is evolved in time either with the QME (\ref{Lindblad-map}) or by the FP equation (\ref{Fokker}).
 This is illustrated in Fig.~\ref{fig:snapshots-wigner}.
-The initial state is common to both evolutions: the Wigner transform of the Gaussian (\ref{eq:initial-state-def}), which is positive, and to which we refer as a 1S state with a slight abuse of notation.\footnote{While the first even excited state will be referred to as a "2S" state.} At early times, namely at $t=1$ fm/c, the dynamics are mainly unitary, driven by the operators $\mathcal{L}_0$ and $\mathcal{L}_1$.
+The initial state is common to both evolutions: the Wigner transform of the Gaussian (\ref{eq:initial-state-def}), which is positive, and to which we refer as a ``1S" state with a slight abuse of notation.\footnote{While the first even excited state will be referred to as a ``2S" state.} At early times, namely at $t=1$ fm/c, the dynamics are mainly unitary, driven by the operators $\mathcal{L}_0$ and $\mathcal{L}_1$.
 Because the 1S state is not an eigenstate of the in-medium potential, a non trivial evolution takes place: as the 1S state has a size smaller than that of the ground state of the in-medium potential, it starts expanding.
 This expansion is accompanied by quantum interferences which are clearly visible in the complex patterns in the Wigner distribution obtained from the quantum evolution.
 In contrast, the semiclassical evolution produces a smoother picture, but it reproduces faithfully the overall shape of the distribution reflecting the initial expansion of the 1S state.
-As time passes, the non-unitary component of the dynamics (induced by the operators ${\cal L}_2, {\cal L}_3,{\cal L}_4$) takes over and ensures an excellent agreement between the two descriptions towards the end of the evolution.
-A comparison between the first two columns of Fig.~\ref{fig:snapshots-wigner} indicates the the operator $\mathcal{L}_4$ plays a minor role, except perhaps at the early stage of the evolution where it affects slightly the interference pattern.
+As time passes, the non-unitary component of the dynamics (induced by the operators ${\cal L}_2, {\cal L}_3,{\cal L}_4$) takes over and ensures an excellent agreement between the two descriptions toward the end of the evolution.